SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/SIE Quick Guide.md

 * How will we train users, and what is our plan to ensure they adopt the new system?

-### **Leadership Stakeholders**: Senior decision makers who provide direction, approve key decisions, and ensure alignment with business strategy during the migration.
+### **Leadership Stakeholders**: *Senior decision makers who provide direction, approve key decisions, and ensure alignment with business strategy during the migration*

 Goals: